Montalcino

 The fortress, the churches, the steep lanes and stairways and alleys and the municipal palace, with its slender tower, take us back in time to distant fascinating periods.

 The discovery of neolithic artefacts near the bed of the Ombrone river, in the vicinity of Badia Ardenga and of Etruscan and Roman tombs in various places around the town, prove the existence far back in history of a dense network of rural settlements.
 The foundations of some of the old churches which still exist to-day, such as Santa Restituta and Sesta, date back to the barbarian invasions.
-Towards the end of the 8th century the Abbey of Sant Antimo was founded, some say by Charlemagne.
+Towards the end of the 8 C the Abbey of Sant Antimo was founded, some say by Charlemagne.

-The battle of Montaperti (1260) gave the final victory to the Sienese, who planned to destroy Montalcino, but a few years later the situation changed once again; the Ghibellines were thrown out of Siena and the people of Montalcino signed a treaty of alliance with the Guelfs which guaranteed them substantial autonomy.
+The battle of Montaperti (1260) gave the final victory to the Siennese, who planned to destroy Montalcino, but a few years later the situation changed once again; the Ghibellines were thrown out of Siena and the people of Montalcino signed a treaty of alliance with the Guelfs which guaranteed them substantial autonomy.
 In 1361, after an attempted rebellion the people of Montalcino were accorded Sienese citizenship.
 This was followed by a period of relative peace, during which their activities - pottery, tannery and leatherwork as well as the working of wool, wood and iron, flourished.
 The economic ties with Siena strengthened and, in 1404 they acquired from Siena the right to levy taxes and in the following years, a whole series of fiscal exemptions which favoured economic development.
-In 1462 Pius II granted Montalcino the state of city and a bishop's seat.
-Then once again: war.
+In 1462 Pius II granted Montalcino the status of city and a bishop's seat.
+Then once again war.
 In 1526 and in 1553 the town was besieged, but was able to resist thanks to the efforts of the population.

 Abbey of S. Antimo